Inedo/inedo-docs/Content/proget/feeds/rpm/howto-rpm-proxy.md

 ---
-title: "HOWTO: Proxy RPM Packages from OSS Repositories"
+title: "HOWTO: Aggregate RPM Repositories in ProGet"
 order: 1
 ---

-With ProGet teams can proxy packages from [RPM](https://rpm.org/) OSS repositories such as those listed on [rpmfind](https://rpmfind.net) to install and use them in their projects as they would if they were pulling from the repository directly.
+With ProGet teams can create ["Feeds"](/docs/proget/feeds/feed-overview) to aggregate multiple [RPM](https://rpm.org/) repositories from a single source by setting up different ["Connectors"](/docs/proget/feeds/connector-overview).
+They can then proxy RPM packages from these repositories and install them as they would if accessing a repository directly.

-The advantages of using ProGet for this are:
-* ProGet will cache packages allowing teams to access them even when the repository they are proxying from is down
+Feeds will also cache RPM packages allowing teams to access them even when repositories they are proxying from are down, and show which packages are being downloaded and used frequently.
-* Use multiple [Connectors](/docs/proget/feeds/connector-overview), allowing you to aggregate multiple repositories
-* ProGet will show which packages are being downloaded and used frequently

-In this guide, we'll start by looking at how to create a ["Feed"](/docs/proget/feeds/feed-overview) in ProGet and add connectors to proxy packages through one or more OSS repositories.
-We'll then add this feed to your local RPM environment so that proxied packages can be installed.
+In this guide, we'll start by looking at how to create a feed in ProGet and add connectors to proxy packages through one or more RPM repositories.
+We'll then add this feed to your local RPM environment so that these proxied packages can be accessed and installed.

 We'll also look at creating a private repository for when you also want to use internal packages, and how to create a package approval flow if you need to control which packages your team are using in production.

 ## Step 1: Create a New Feed { #step-1 }

-First, we will create an RPM feed that will proxy packages from one or more RPM OSS repositories.
+First, we will create an RPM feed that will proxy packages from several RPM repositories.

 Start by selecting "Feeds" and "Create New Feed".
-Then select "RPM Packages", which will be listed in the "System & Software Configuration" section.
+Then select "RPM Packages", which will be listed under the "System & Software Configuration" section.

 ![](){height="" width="50%"}

-From here, mame your feed.
-For the example in this guide we will call our feed `public-rpm`.
+From here, name your feed.
+For the example in this guide we will call our feed `rpm-x86_64-aggregate`.
 Then click "Create Feed".

 ![](){height="" width="50%"}